sqlsizer/ps-sqlsizer/README.md

 -  One of the colors: RED, GREEN, YELLOW or BLUE
 -  Depth

-Finding of neighbours of graph nodes is done in bulks and depends on the color in order to optimize number of queries needed.
+Finding of neighbours of graph nodes is done in bulks and depends on the color in order to optimize number of SQL queries needed.

 Colors have following meaning:
  - Blue: find all rows that are required to remove that row (recursively)